JetBrains/marketplace-docs/topics/paid-plugins-general-info/getting-paid.md

 * Up to 30 days after the end-of-the-month (so that all credit cards/etc. settlement periods pass before the payment.)

-* Paid to the bank account (unless agreed otherwise e.g., PayPal.)
+* Paid to the bank account.

 * Paid only when it's more than 200$ to limit the number of transactions, paid on 31st December of every year even if it's less than 200$.